fusioncharts/dev_centre_docs/getting-started/react/your-first-map-using-react.md

 8. Add the map renderer, map definition and the theme as a dependency to the core.

-9. Store the chart configurations as a JSON object.
+9. Store the map configurations as a JSON object.
 In this JSON object:

-    * Set the map type as world.
-Each chart type is represented with a unique map alias.
+    * Set the map as `world`.
 For World map, the alias is `world`.
-Find the complete list of map types with their respective alias [here](https://www.fusioncharts.com/dev/map-guide/list-of-maps).
+Find the complete list of map with their respective alias [here](https://www.fusioncharts.com/dev/map-guide/list-of-maps).

     * Set the width and height (in pixels).